 3.5 Crop Growth Rate (CGR)

-Crop growth rate (CGR) was also measured at ten-day intervals from 30 to 70 DAS.
-Therefore, the total sampling points of CGR were four throughout the crop growing season.
-CGR was significantly higher in GA3-treated plots compared to the control, particularly during the growth stages (40-50 DAS) (Fig. 4A and 4B).
+Crop growth rate (CGR) CGR was significantly higher in GA3-treated plots compared to the control, particularly during the growth stages (40-50 DAS) (Fig. 4A and 4B).
 The maximum CGR (27.09 g m⁻2 day⁻1 in 2023-24 and 17.48 g m⁻2 day⁻1 in 2024-25) was recorded in treatment T9.
 This enhancement in CGR is likely due to the combined effects of increased LAI, SPAD values, and dry matter accumulation, which collectively contribute to faster biomass production.
 These results are consistent with those reported by Hore et al. (1988), who found that GA3 application increased CGR in onion by stimulating leaf growth and photosynthesis.
 Similarly, Naidu and Swamy (1995) observed enhanced CGR in tree species treated with GA3.
 Thus, foliar application of GA3 appears to be a promising strategy for boosting mungbean productivity by accelerating growth dynamics.

 (B)